Pulse

 If your verdict is KILL, this section explains exactly which criterion fired and what evidence triggered it.
 If your verdict is GO, it tells you what would reverse it — so you know what to monitor.

-59% of PRISM reports in our dataset return KILL.
+A KILL verdict is a real, frequent outcome — not a formality.
 This is the part most founders come back to read twice.

 TAM / SAM / SOM — with sources, methodology rating, and a note on where the founder’s framing diverges from the data.